mcclure/lovr-ent/README.md

 	return CubeTest

 If you've already used LÖVR, this looks a lot like a normal LÖVR program-- instead of implementing `lovr.update()` it implements `CubeTest:onUpdate(dt)`.
-But it's done a little different and this gives us some neat advantages.
+But it's set up a little different and this gives us some neat advantages.
 Because this program is enclosed in an object (an "entity"), we could swap it out for another "entity" program very easily, or run it at the same time as another "entity" program.
-In my main game project, I have a variety of small helper programs in the same repo, that let me test or edit various parts of the game; I use the command line to decide which one I want to run.
+In my main game project, I have a variety of small helper programs in the same repo, which let me test or edit various parts of the game; I use the command line to decide which ones I want to run.
 Below there's an example where the command line is used to tell lovr-ent to run the cubes program at the same time as another program that displays the FPS in the corner.
-It would also be easy to write a program where the main program's "entity" loaded a copy, or several copies, of the CubeTest entity as children and presented them in a scene.
+It would also be easy to write a program where the main program's "entity" loaded a copy, or several copies with different parameters, of the CubeTest entity as children and presented them in a scene.

 You'll also notice the "namespace" tag at the top of the file.
 This takes away the risk of accidentally letting globals from one file contaminate other files-- globals will only be shared between the `.lua` files that start with `namespace "cubetest"`.